JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 ### Tail-Call Optimization
 One might have noticed that we do not always need a state machine.
 For example, when a suspend function does not call another suspend functions at all.
-Since every suspend call creates a continuation, it becomes quite expensive to one in a loop.
+Since every suspend call creates a continuation, it becomes quite expensive to have one in a loop.
 For these two reasons, we do not generate a continuation class and a state machine for suspending functions, which have all their suspend calls in tail position.
 Since there is no way they can suspend in the middle of the function, they do not need either of them: they have only one state.